Our Worldwide Churches

 Honduras Conference was instrumental in sending ministers to start Nicaragua Conference in the 1960s.
 They also provide oversight of the El Salvador mission district.

 A national conferences consist of at least five United Brethren churches in a single country.
 They are self-governing.
-We currently have ten national conferences: United States, Canada, Mexico, Honduras, Nicaragua, Guatemala, Sierra Leone, Jamaica, Hong Kong, and the Philippines.
+We currently have nine national conferences: United States, Canada, Mexico, Honduras, Nicaragua, Guatemala, Sierra Leone, Jamaica, and Hong Kong.

 Every three years, the national conferences send two representatives to General Conference, a meeting of the international fellowship of United Brethren national conferences.